 One of the great things about internet shopping is that you can find almost anything you want for sale.
-Buyers beware when it comes to pesticides.
+Buyers be wary, however, when it comes to pesticides.
 It is very easy to type in "pest control" for a certain pest and see what is offered to you.
 Unfortunately some of these products may not be legal for use in the UK.

-A good example of this is the natural bacteria; Bacillus thuringiensis, which is used for caterpillar control.
-In the UK there are two professional products registered for use by professionals.
+A good example of such a biological insecticide is the natural bacteria; Bacillus thuringiensis, which is used for Caterpillar control.
+In the U.K. there are two professional products registered for use by professionals.
 There is no current Home & Garden registration, so it should not be available to gardeners.
-The recent invasion by Box tree moth has made gardeners search for a natural solution and Bacillius thuringiensis is a candidate for professionals but is not permitted in the UK for amateurs.
-However professional and non-professional versions can be found on both Amazon, E-Bay and other outlets.
-These are often listed by suppliers outside the UK and sent directly to the Amazon or E-Bay customer.
+The recent invasion by Box Tree Moth has made gardeners search for a natural solution and Bacillius thuringiensis provides an option for professionals, but is not permitted for use in the U.K. by amateur gardeners.
+Despite this, professional and non-professional Bacillus thuringiensis products can be found on Amazon, ebay and other online outlets.
+These are often listed by suppliers outside of the U.K. and then sent directly to the customer.

-Another form of abuse of the system is online sales of insecticides claiming control of pests without going through the registration process.
-Sometimes these products make claims that have not been verified or tested.
-Some appear very "snake oil" like claiming multiple benefits and miracle cures.
-They would never appear on a garden centre shelf but do appear on-line.
+The system is also being abused online with sales of insecticide products that claim control of pests without having completed the registration process.
+The distributors of these products may brand their products with claims that have not been verified or tested.
+Examples include "Bug Control Sprays" or "Snake Oils" that claim multiple benefits and miracle cures.
+These sprays would never appear on a garden centre shelf but do appear online.
 Little is known of their ingredients or side effects.
 They can cover a wide range of ingredients from Neem Oil to Worm casts!
-Besides the obvious risks of relying on these products they can offer false hope and put customers off choosing safer, legal and more effective products such as those that use beneficial insects for pest control.
+Besides the obvious risks of relying on these products, they can offer false hope and discourage customers from choosing safer, legal and more effective pest control products such as beneficial insects and natural enemies.

 For pest control products you can trust, stick to Dragonfli's range of wonderful natural predators.